envoyproxy/go-control-plane/README.md

 ## Quick start

-It's recommended to run the command with script `./build/run_docker.sh` as it executes the command in the same environment as the circle ci.
+It's recommended to run the tests with `make docker_tests` as it executes the tests in the same environment as CI.
 This makes sure to produce a consistent set of generated files.

-1. Setup existing build:
+1. Build and run tests:

     ```sh
-    ./build/run_docker.sh make build test
-    ```

-1. Run [integration test](pkg/test/main/README.md) against the latest Envoy binary:

-    ```sh
-    ./build/run_docker.sh make integration
+    make docker_tests
     ```

 1. Take a look at the [example server](internal/example/README.md).